Apex for Youth’s Board of Directors is a dedicated group of professionals whose strategic decision-making and guidance help direct the organization.

 Melody Lee

-Melody is currently Senior Vice President, Global Brand and Product Marketing for the Herman Miller and Knoll flagship brands within the MillerKnoll collective of design brands.
-Previously, Melody was global COO and principal for the Americas at Camron, a global communications agency.
-Prior to joining Camron, Melody was the vice president for brand development at Shiseido, a 140-year old global prestige beauty company.
-Before her time at Shiseido, Melody spent six years with Cadillac as deputy CMO and the executive in charge of brand marketing for the iconic luxury car brand.
-Melody began her career at global PR agency Hill+Knowlton Strategies from 2006 to 2012, where she led high-stakes communications campaigns for Fortune 500 corporations.
+Melody is currently the Chief Marketing Officer for Mercedes-Benz USA.
+Previously, she was Senior Vice President, Global Brand and Product Marketing for Herman Miller and Knoll, global COO and principal for the Americas at Camron, a global communications agency, and vice president for brand development at Shiseido, a 140-year old global prestige beauty company.
+Prior to that, Melody spent six years with Cadillac overseeing brand marketing.
+She began her career at global PR agency Hill+Knowlton Strategies, where she led high-stakes communications campaigns for Fortune 500 corporations.
 Melody holds a Bachelor of Science and a Master of Science in International Affairs from Georgia Institute of Technology in Atlanta, Georgia.
+She, her husband Saul and two boys live in Atlanta, Georgia.

 Gilbert Liu